CALVINIA → CERES (259km)

 - Your luggage (tent, camping chairs, clothes, etc.) are transported daily to the next camp site by lorries organized by the Tankwa Camino team.
 We were required to have all of our luggage in 2 x 50 liter boxes per hiker.

-- Although there are no café’s on this route (except for two “road houses”, called “padstalle” in Afrikaans), you don’t need to carry any food – you only need to bring some snacks for during the day while hiking.
+- Although there are no shops or café’s on this route (except for two farm stalls, called “padstalle” in Afrikaans), you don’t need to carry any food – you only need to bring some snacks to enjoy during the day while hiking.
 The Tankwa Camino team provide hot drinks and fresh fruit in the morning and wonderful South African meals around the fire at dinner time.
 After each hike, you will receive freshly baked South African treats prepared by the Tankwa Camino team.

 - No need to carry extra water – a supporting vehicle set up water points every 5km.

 - There were severe droughts during the time that we’ve walked.
 Each hiker was allowed 5 liters of water at the end of each day (to shower and/or washing of clothes) … a challenge, but manageable.

 - At the end of each day, you need to set up your own tent and each morning taking it down again.

 After we’ve done the Camino Frances (2017) and Portuguese Camino (2018), it was now suddenly difficult to decide what to pack … you go on a long-distance hike, but you are also camping …

 Here are just a couple of pictures on how we’ve done with the packing list.

 In addition to the 4 x 50 liter plastic boxes (2 each), we’ve also taken our backpacks we’ve used on our Portuguese Camino (to carry daily with essential items such as snacks, sun block, water bottles, medicine bag with enough plasters, etc.).

 I must admit, it’s easier to pack when you know you don’t have to carry everything yourself!

 It looks a bit like a mad house … but after much consideration, our 50 liter boxes were getting full with camping gear and snacks

-20 x Packets of trail mix and sweets for bed time 😉
+20 x Packets of trail mix for the road (and sweets for bed time 😉)